 If you’re turning off individual water valves don’t forget those under the toilets and behind the washing machine and dishwasher.

 Drain the pipes after shutting off the water mains

-After you’ve switched off the water mains, turn the taps on and let the water run out to drain the water lines.
+After you’ve switched off the water mains, turn the taps on and let the water run out.
+This will ensure the water lines are fully drained.

 Check your gutters for blockages

-In case there’s heavy rain while you’re away, make sure your gutters are clear of any blockages so water can flow freely.
-If your gutters are clogged with leaves and debris this could lead to water flooding into your house.
+In case there’s heavy rain while you’re away, make sure your gutters are clear of any blockages.
+This will allow water to flow freely.
+Gutters clogged with leaves and debris could lead to water flooding into your house.

 Check for any cracks, holes or rust spots too, your gutters may need repairing or replacing.
 Call us and act fast before your house turns into a leaky home!

 Contact AllGo Plumbing for a thorough inspection and plumbing repair and prevent minor drips from turning into a serious plumbing emergency while you’re away.